-You have lots of business options if you love to cook, and becoming a personal chef is one of them.
+You have lots of career options if you love to cook, and becoming a personal chef is one of them.
 Armed with your cooking skills and a solid business plan, you can make money helping busy Canadians enjoy healthy meals in the comfort of their homes.
 Do you have what it takes to be a successful personal chef?
 Here are some details about the profession to help you find out.

-Personal Chef Explained
+Personal Chef Career Explained

 Learn to Cook Like a Pro

 Sure, it takes some natural talent to excel as a personal chef, but being self-taught is only half the battle.
 To learn to cook like the pros, consider enrolling in culinary school.
 Culinary arts training programs vary in length, so you can get the training you need in as few as one to two years.
 In culinary school, you learn everything from calculating portions to creating amazing flavours, as well as all about the safe food-handling laws in the provinces.
 Culinary school is also a great place to network and look for internship opportunities.

 Joining an active professional association can make all the difference when you’re just starting out as a personal chef.
 The Canadian Personal Chef Association offers support for members.
 For example, CPCA offers various courses including business planning and strategic marketing.
 It’s not mandatory to be a CPCA member to be a personal chef, but membership certainly has its perks.

 CPCA offers certification, and having a certificate for your specific industry makes you look more professional.
 The association also offers insurance, which every small business owner should have.
 Lastly, people looking for personal chef services contact CPCA for leads in their area, and being a member puts you on the association’s contact list.